baztypetrucci/baztyfooter/README.md

             spacer
         </td>
         <td>
-            Indicas la clase o id para el div que estirará la pagina para que el footer llegué abajo Indicates the class or id for the Div that will stretch the page until the footer stays in the bottom.
+            <p>Indicas la clase o id para el div que estirará la pagina para que el footer llegué abajo</p>
+			<p>*Indicates the class or id for the Div that will stretch the page until the footer stays in the bottom.*</p>
         </td>
     </tr>
     <tr>